rivoni-khoza/git-basic-exercises/README.md

- second commit this is a third commit basic git exercises
+ this is the third commit second commit this is a third commit basic git exercises